kartva/Librarian/cli/README.md

 CLI binaries can be found in the [Github Releases](https://github.com/DesmondWillowbrook/Librarian/releases) section of the repository.

+The released binaries are statically linked with `musl`, so there shouldn't be too much in the way of system requirements for the CLI except running Linux.

+The server has more complex installation requirements, which can be found on the [server README](../server/README.md).

 ## Install from source
 Requires a recent version of the [Rust](https://rust-lang.org) toolchain.
 ```bash